 The Emotional Savings Account

-My father, who has an average tenure of 17 years with his accounting staff (industry average is ~3.5 years), calls this rapport you build an “Emotional Savings Account.”
+My father, who had an average tenure of 17 years with his accounting staff (industry average is ~3.5 years), called this rapport you build an, "Emotional Savings Account.”

 When you do things to strengthen trust, or show you understand them, you're paying into the account.
 Then, when something difficult happens like a tough decision that affects them, no pay raises for a year, etc you withdraw from the account.